 We also have strong, parallel interests in conservation and climate change biology, and particularly in the impacts of extreme weather and climate events on biodiversity.
 Here much of our work is about building a mechanistic understanding of the vulnerability of biodiversity to extreme waether and climate events, and about identifying priority areas in the landscape for management and conservation under environmental change.

-The Lab of Animal Ecology is led by Associate Professor Justin Welbergen, and is home to an international ensemble of researchers with high-profile projects on charismatic species in remote parts of the world.
+The Lab of Animal Ecology is led by Professor Justin Welbergen, and is home to an international ensemble of researchers with high-profile projects on charismatic species in remote parts of the world.